Make Some Spooky Baked Goods for Halloween

 15. Meringue Ghosts

 These are just too cute to eat!
 That's what you'll hear when your visitors see these cute little ghosts.
-Find the instructions at my recipes.
+Find the instructions at My Baking Addiction.

 17. Vampire Denture Cookies